-Gen Paul exhibited in 1920 at the Salon des Independents in Paris.
+Paul was also influenced by many avant-garde artists who worked in the vibrant and creative community of Paris at that time.
+Gen Paul worked with and was influenced by fellow artists Juan Gris and Jean Dufy who also lived in Montmarte.
+In 1920, Paul exhibited at the Salon des Indépendants in Paris.
 In 1928, he exhibited fifty paintings at the Galerie Bing & Cie with Pablo Picasso, Georges Rouault, and Chaim Soutine.
-He was awarded the Legion of Honor by the French goverment in 1934.
+In 1934, he was awarded the Legion of Honor by the French goverment.

 Throughout his formative artistic career, Paul began to develop a unique and dynamic style of expressionism.
 He is known for his frenzied brushstrokes and bold, angular depictions of street scenes, figures, and horse races.
 Gen Paul's work can be found in many major museums and colelctions.